brayevalerien/StackScript/README.md

     3. Jump Instructions
     4. Stack manipulation instructions
 4. Code examples
+    1. arithmetic.stsc
+    2. loop.stsc
+    3. fibonacci.stsc
 5. How to contribute to the project
+    1. How to add an instruction
+    2. Things you could help with

 ## How to install and run StackScript programs
 Clone this repository locally using the command: <br>
 `git clone https://github.com/brayevalerien/StackScript`

+Add the path of the directory to your `PYTHONPATH` environnement variable.
+You can `cd` into the directory you downloaded and run `export PYTHONPATH=$PYTHONPATH:${pwd}`.

 Once you have local version installed, run the [./src/stackscript.py](./src/stackscript.py) python script and pass the program file path in argument.
 For instance, if you want to run the [Fibonacci example](./examples/fibonacci.stsc), run the command:<br>
 `python ./src/stackscript.py ./examples/fibonacci.stsc`